Stacey Solomon: Reality and game shows

 On 22 September 2016, it was announced Solomon would take over from Laura Whitmore and become co-host of newly named I'm a Celebrity...Get Me Out of Here! spin-off I'm a Celebrity...Get Me Out of Here!
 Extra Camp alongside Vicky Pattison, Joe Swash and Chris Ramsey.
-She didn't return for the following series.
+She did not return for the following series.

 On a celebrity special of The Chase aired on 30 October 2016, Solomon won £60,000 in her individual chase, opposing Anne Hegerty (The Governess).

 On 25 June 2017, Solomon appeared as a guest on ITV2's Love Island: Aftersun, a chat-show companion to Love Island.
 She also took part in a celebrity edition of The Crystal Maze on Channel 4.

+Solomon returned to the fourteenth series of The X Factor UK on Saturday 2 December 2017 and Sunday 3 December 2017, co-presenting alongside George Shelley.
+She interviewed the fourteenth series' finalists parents, families, relatives and friends at the live finals from ExCeL London.
+She returned in the same position the following year.

 In January 2018 she participated in And They're Off! in aid of Sport Relief.
 Stacey also launched a clothing range with Primark on 11 October 2018.

 In February 2019 on an episode of Loose Women, Solomon announced she would become a regular panellist for ITV2's Celebrity Juice, hosted by Keith Lemon.

+On 24 May 2022, Solomon was introduced as co-host for Bake Off: The Professionals, replacing comedian Tom Allen.